 Fidel Castro and the 26th of July movement were opposed to this policy and wanted the resources of Cuba to belong to the Cuban government.

-Hence, he wanted to transfer ownership of the sugar- and coffee plantations of Cuba.
+Hence, he wanted to transfer ownership of the sugar- and coffee plantations in Cuba.
 This involves excluding foreign billion-dollar companies.

 The 26th of July Movement was formally started in 1955 when Castro went to Mexico to form a guerilla force.
 The name commemorated a previous attack in Santiago de Cuba in 1953.